 Per OSHA, workers need to be made aware of the significant hazards of their workplace via documented training.
 Safe work practices must be conveyed, particularly for: new employees; employees given new work assignments for which training has not been previously received; when new hazards are introduced, etc. If there is an injury, or employee complaint to OSHA, investigators will probably ask for training records of your workers.

-To mirror the above requirements, UC instituted a Laboratory Safety Training Policy in 2013.
+UC instituted a Laboratory Safety Training Policy.
 The policy and associated procedures are described in Sec.
 II of the UCSB Laboratory Safety Manual and Chemical Hygiene Plan.
 Covered therein are:

 - summary of the policy;

 - directions for accessing the live or online Fundamentals of Laboratory Safety* class mandated by the policy for every lab worker;

 - purpose and use of the Training Needs Assessment (TNA) form required under the policy.
 The form will walk researchers through the above requirements and provides a place to document their completion.
 The TNA is also a good checklist of all the basic administrative tasks to cover for a new lab worker – including those below.

 *The Fundamentals class only covers basic issues and some topics for which specific OSHA standards mandate training, e.g., fume hoods, waste disposal, emergency procedures.
 EH&S training is not a complete substitute for lab-specific documented training.